tryllepus/Blazor-Virtual-Keyboard/README.md

 Keyboard customization
 ### INSTALLATION

-Install this NuGet package in your Blazor Webassembly project on .NET 8.
+Install this NuGet package in your Blazor Webassembly project on .NET 8. or get the source code

 Add the following lines to your program.cs:
 ```csharp